ystia/yorc/rest/http_api.md

 ### List Hosts in the pool <a name="hostspool-list"></a>

-Lists hosts of the hosts pool managed by this yorc cluster.
+Lists hosts of an hosts pool location managed by this yorc cluster.

 'Accept' header should be set to 'application/json'.

-`GET /hosts_pool`
+`GET /hosts_pool/<location>`

 **Response**: